What are legumes?

 Example of legumes popular around the world.

 Many countries have used legumes for thousands of years.
 Since the variety is so numerous cultures around the world use different legumes in their cuisine.
 Often plants grow naturally in the region they are used.
 Interestingly one legume or pulse may be used extensively in one country while another country the same legume may be rarely used if at all.
 For example, adzuki beans are popular in Japan, Korea and China.
 However, in European Adzuki bean are rarely eaten.
 While the common scarlet runner bean eaten in European see seldom seen in Asia.

 Are legumes vegetables?

 Legumes are technically fruits and not vegetables.
 Although legumes in our kitchens are often green, non-sweet and we usually cook them.
 This is what we associate with vegetables but like tomatoes and pumpkins, the pods are in fact fruits.
-This includes greens peas, alls beans including kidney beans and lima beans.
+This includes greens peas, beans such as kidney beans and Lima beans.